JustinGOSSES/SurViz_dcjs_googleform/README.md

 ## Goal
 A project you can drop any google form response csv into and an interactive website running dc.js on the charts will be produced.

+# Why
+Most of the times people look at survey results, the results for each question is only grouped at one level, everyone.
+Using DC.js it comes super easy to also see the results for each question filtered by answers by every other question.
+For example, if question 1 is "are you tall" and question 2 is "are you old", you can see the results for "are you old" for only those that answer "yes, I am tall".

 ## About
 This is a series of charts representing questions of a survey.
 All the charts are linked.
 When the user clicks on one bar or slice of a pie chart, it will filter all the other charts.
 Currently, long-form fill-in-the-blank ansers are not linked to the rest of the charts.
 This could be easily changed.